-Born in 1974 in Israel, she is a painter, photographer and video artist currently living and working in Tel-Aviv.
+Born in 1974 in Netanya, Israel, Shochat is a photographer and video artist, currently living and working in Tel Aviv.

 Shochat’s artworks can be found in the permanent collections of the Los Angeles County Museum of Art (LACMA), and the Victoria and Albert Museum (V&A) in London, The Israel Museum, Jerusalem.
 Other venues to exhibit her work include The National Museum of American Jewish History in Philadelphia; Nevada Museum of Art, Reno; Tel Aviv Museum of Art; Haifa Museum of Art, Herzliya Museum of Contemporary Art, and The National Gallery of Modern Art, New Delhi, India.

 In 2005 she received the Israeli Ministry of Education and Culture Prize For a Young Artist.